 4. Speak to your Teacher/Faculty Head Teacher if you need additional help with any course work.

 Your Teachers and the Faculty Head teacher are here to support you in your learning.
-Don't hesitate to raise any concerns you may have.
+Please do not hesitate to raise any concerns you may have.

 5. Communicate with your parents